What Type of Roof Do I Have?

 When you’re choosing a roofing style, visual impact really matters, but so do utility, strength, and its lifetime.
 Knowing the style of your roof can help you decide what kind of material or shingle works best for your house.
 Here are the different types of roofs that can be found.

-- A-frame roofs can be seen on churches, cottages, and homes.
+Can be seen on churches, cottages, and homes.
 The roof serves as both the roof and the walls for a building.

-- The butterfly roof is not commonly used.
+Not commonly used.
 This style provides options for large windows and plenty of light and ventilation.
 It can be effective for water drainage since it can centralize the water flow, but the installation can be complicated, and the cost of repair can be expensive.

-- Flat roofs are especially popular for commercial buildings.
+Especially popular for commercial buildings.
 They are the most simple roof to build because they don’t have a pitch.
 Rubber roofing systems are the most common types of systems used on flat roofs.

-- A double-pitched roof is the most popular roof type.
+The most popular roof type.
 Generally, the double-pitched roof is a triangle made up of two surfaces, which are linked with a ridge on the top.

-- The folded plate roof has limited use in residential homes.
+Has limited use in residential homes.
 It looks like a string of small gable roofs placed next to each other.

-- Gable roofs have two sides that come together at a ridge.
+Have two sides that come together at a ridge.
 They form end walls with a triangular extension at the top, which is called a gable.
 It is one of the most commonly seen roof structures around, as it is one of the least expensive options.
 It also allows water to drain off easily.

-- Hip roofs are standard on residential buildings.
+Standard on residential buildings.
 They can be square or rectangular but most commonly have two sides that are longer than the other two.
 Thanks to its pyramid structure, it is very stable and strong.

-- A mansard roof is similar to a Gambrel, but Gambrel roofs have only two sides.
+Similar to a Gambrel, but Gambrel roofs have only two sides.
 Usually, on the lower slopes of the Mansard roof, dormer windows are installed to improve the roof’s architecture.

-- Parapet Roof.
 A parapet is an extension of a structure.
 It can be a part of a wall that continues above the roof surface.

-- A shed roof is very similar to a flat roof; only it has more pitch.
+Very similar to a flat roof; only it has more pitch.
 It is usually used as an addition to other roof styles.